MSFT-SMT-ACCELERATORS/APC-Demo-App/README.md

-# Azure Programmable Connectivity (APC) demo app and Hands-On-Lab repository
+# Azure Programmable Connectivity (APC) demo app and Hands-On-Lab (HOL) repository

-Welcome to the Azure Programmable Connectivity (APC) Demo App and Hands-on Lab (HOL) repository!
+Welcome to this Azure Programmable Connectivity (APC) learning material repository!

 In order to be able to use APC in your apps you curently need to [Sign up for the public preview of Azure Programmable Connectivity](https://aka.ms/APCpublicpreview).